brianfranklin12/record_collection/README.md

 - Enter album info and submit, the app should automatically pull up album art for the album
 - Continue adding, and editing until all your collection is displayed in a beautiful grid.
 ## Contributing
 - Email me at brianfranklinmusic@gmail.com to discuss any chnage you wish to make before making a change.
-THank You!
+Thank You!
 ## License
 [MIT License](LICENSE.md)